mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--output-dir` An absolute or relative path to the directory where experimental results should be saved.

+- `--exit-on-error` (Default value = `false`)

+  - `true` The program exits if an error occurs while writing experimental results.
+  - `false` Any error that occurs while writing experimental results is logged, but the program continues.

 (arguments-evaluation-results)=

 ### Evaluation Results